Disease Guide ·Eye Infections ·2026

 Congenital Eye Conditions

-Some eye infections are caused by congenital issues like entropion (inward-rolling eyelids) or cherry eye.
-If the infection stems from a congenital defect, coverage depends on whether your policy covers hereditary and congenital conditions.
+Some infections stem from congenital issues like entropion (inward-rolling eyelids) or cherry eye.
+If infection stems from congenital defect, coverage depends on whether your policy covers hereditary conditions.

 🇺🇸 US Pet Insurance Guide